chengira/Save-The-Sea/README.md

 ***

 ## Project Description *(Software Lead)*
-<< This is a game that emulates a space invader game with asteroids.
-Player play as a space ship that they can pilot using keyboard inputs.
-They will evade asteroids while using their ship to destroy any in their way.
+<< This is a project that emulates a space invader game with asteroids, but with a twist, it's based on Earth's oceans with sea monsters.
+The player plays as a ship that they can control using keyboard inputs.
+They will evade sea monsters while using their ship to destroy any in their way.
 The goal is to score as many points as possible without losing all three lives.
-The game will get progressly harder with more asteroids and meteorites entering the screen. >>
+The game will get progressly harder with more sea monsters entering the screen. >>

 ***